adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 I think one way of understanding multiple temporal dimensions is to imagine each dimension as the _transaction time_ of some system - the first being the _transaction time_ of the database itself, the second, third.. and so on being _transaction times_ of external systems (including non-computer systems, such as record books, meeting minutes, journals, diaries, etc.) through which the data has traveled to reach our database, and the final being the _valid time_ dimension, i.e. the _transaction time_ of the real world itself, also known as the _clock time_ or _wall time_.
 Fact versions along all but the 1st dimension should be mutable.

 **Disclaimer:** I have not put this scheme to test.
 It is just a hypothesis that may or may not yield usable designs.

+# Appendix B: Parallel/Branching Realities
+Since we're discussing version control for data, it is natural to draw parallels with file-based version control, and ask how branching fits into the scheme.
+My take is that all the dimensions and fact versions taken together represent one version of reality.
+To spawn an alternate reality is to hatch a whole new set of _n_ dimensions and start recording fact versions from scratch there.
+In this grand scheme of things, a branch is nothing but a child reality that has been pre-populated with data from a parent reality.